cap-js/docs/java/working-with-cql/query-execution.md

 ### Runtime Views { #runtimeviews }

 To add or update CDS views without redeploying the database schema, annotate them with [@cds.persistence.skip](../../guides/databases#cds-persistence-skip).
-This tells the CDS compiler to skip generating database views for these CDS views, and the CAP Java runtime resolves them dynamically on each request.
+This advises the CDS compiler to skip generating database views for these CDS views.
+Instead, CAP Java resolves them *at runtime* on each request.

 Runtime views must be simple [projections](../../cds/cdl#as-projection-on), not using *aggregations*, *join*, *union* or *subqueries* in the *from* clause, but may have a *where* condition if they are only used to read.
 On write, the restrictions for [write through views](#updatable-views) apply in the same way as for standard CDS views.
 However, if a runtime view cannot be resolved, a fallback to database views is not possible, and the statement fails with an error.